 Article X: Amendments

-This Constitution may be amended by the two-thirds vote of a quorum of the Student Section, provided the amendment shall have been proposed at least one meeting prior to the time of voting.
-A quorum of the membership, which must be present for the purpose of transaction business, shall be one-third or fifteen of the section voting members.
+This Constitution may be amended by the two-thirds vote of a quorum of the SWE Section E082 membership, provided the amendment shall have been proposed at least one meeting prior to the time of voting.
+A quorum of the membership, which must be present for the purpose of transaction business, shall be two-thirds of the section voting members.
 An Amendment will become effective only after acceptance by the Student Government Association of Stevens Institute of Technology.